 Women are less able to meet the military’s demands.

 We've come a long way since 1979, when former Marine and future Navy secretaryJim Webb articulated this idea in a misogynistic rant in Washingtonian.
 Still, in September 2015, the Marine Corps sought an exemption from then-Defense Secretary Leon Panetta's 2013 direction to integrate women fully into every branch of the armed forces; the Marines cited a study that claimed to have found mixed-gender units slower, less lethal and unable to evacuate casualties as rapidly as all-male units.
 Navy Secretary Ray Mabusrejected the Marine Corps request to exclude women from infantry billets.

 The 1994 Defense Women's Health Research Program, a $40 million initiative that funded research targeted at improving the health and performance of women in the armed forces, demonstrated more than a decade ago that women equal men in their ability to tolerate gravity forces, respond to stress and survive in extremes of heat and cold.
 A 2015 Army study found no reason to exclude women from any military occupational specialty as long as they measured up to newly established physical standards for their jobs.
 A few women have already met the physical, academic and leadership standards for the Army's demanding Ranger School and the Marine Corps Infantry Officer Course.

 In fact, the Department of Veterans Affairs has found that female veterans — including those with children — are the fastest-growing share of homeless veterans.
 Based on VA estimates, between 20,000 and 40,000 female veterans are homeless.
 But most of these women, especially those with kids or histories of trauma, don't sleep on the streets or find shelter placements.
 They prefer to couch-surf with friends and relatives.
-Casura discovered in her survey that female veterans are two to four times as likely as their civilian counterparts to experience homelessness.
+Female veterans are two to four times as likely as their civilian counterparts to experience homelessness.